classpert/latinizer/README.md

 Basically a wrapper for more specific gems.
 It uses unicode/scripts to detect the script present in the string and then calls a more specific romanization gem.

 The romanization of the following  scripts is currently supported:
-- Chinese Characters with the gem [ChinesePinyin](https://github.com/flyerhzm/chinese_pinyin)
+- Chinese Characters, with the gem [ChinesePinyin](https://github.com/flyerhzm/chinese_pinyin)
 - Arabic, with a conversion table based on [URoman](https://github.com/isi-nlp/uroman)
 - Devanagari, Ghurmukhi, Gujarati, Malayalam, Telugu and Tamil with the gem [Sanscript](https://github.com/ubcsanskrit/sanscript.rb).
 Since Sanscript is optmized for Sanskrit, southern Bhramic script support may be incomplete
-- Cyrillic with the gem [Translit](https://github.com/tjbladez/translit)
+- Cyrillic, with the gem [Translit](https://github.com/tjbladez/translit)
-- Japanese wit the gems [Romaji](https://github.com/makimoto/romaji) and [Mecab Standalone](https://github.com/wyugue/mecab_standalone) (a Ruby wrapper for Mecab).
+- Japanese, with the gems [Romaji](https://github.com/makimoto/romaji) and [Mecab Standalone](https://github.com/wyugue/mecab_standalone) (a Ruby wrapper for Mecab).
 Mecab is also used to ensure correct kanji readings and tokenization.

 ## Installation
 ```